AxaFrance/react-toolkit/README.md

 - Update general documentation
 - Continu to migrate to TypeScript component by component
 - Continu to fix and clean code.
-Make it simpler, better, lighter
+Make it simpler, faster, lighter